eneglia/Getting-Cleaning-Data/README.md

 # Coursera: Getting and Cleaning Data Course

 This repository contains all the elements required in the Course Project Peer Assessments:
-* "run_analysis.R" code to run the analysis and create the output data set
+* "run_analysis.R": code to run the analysis and create the output data set
-* "CodeBook.md" that describes the variables, the data, and the transformations performed
+* "CodeBook.md": document that describes the variables, the data, and the transformations performed
+* "tidy_final.txt": final output file that meets the tidy data principles

 ## Instructions
 * Install R/R Studio